How to Make Moisturizing Aloe Vera Soap

 What can aloe vera do for you?

-Aloe helps maintain the skin’s natural moisture without making it too oily, so it’s ideal for caring for combination and oily skin types, as well as those with problems with acne.
+Aloe helps maintain the skin’s natural moisture without making it too oily, so it’s ideal for caring for combination and oily skin types, as well as dealing with those problems of acne.

 The advantages of homemade aloe vera soap

 More and more people are making their own hygiene and cosmetic products at home because they get to choose and customize the ingredients that go into them.
-They’re also able to try different recipes to see what’s most suitable for their skin types.
+They’re also able to try different combinations or mixtures to see what’s most suitable for their skin types.

 - 1 cup of olive oil or coconut oil (220 g)